risk-first/website/Executive-Summary.md

 **One assertion of [Risk-First](Home) therefore, is that every action you take on a project is to mitigate some risk.**

-3. We Can Break Down and Analyse Risks on a Project Methodically
+# 3. We Can Break Down and Analyze Risks on a Project Methodically

 Although risk is usually complicated and messy, other industries have found value in breaking down the types of risks that affect them and addressing them individually.

 For example:

 - In manufacturing, _tolerances_ allow for calculating the likelihood of defects in production.
 - In finance, reserves are commonly set aside for “market risk” and “credit risk”, and teams are structured around different risks.
 - The insurance industry is founded on identifying particular risks and providing financial safety-nets for when they occur.